Harry and Sally White are regular people.

 An excellent piece of software had come to the market a few years back called Brightscope https://www.brightscope.com/ This database tracks 401 (k) plans and discloses actual fees being charged by the investment management of the individual 401 (k) plans around the country.
 Now I had the tool I needed to take an in-depth look at Harry and Sally’s 401(k) fund management expenses.
 I confess I could have looked the other way and never said a thing; I was acquiring a nice client with the rollover.
 Why not just be quiet and go along?

 I couldn’t keep my big mouth closed and gave Harry and Sally the report on their 401 (k) annual expenses being charged to manage their funds.
 These expenses were in addition to the $50 per year administration fees and were tied to the actual account value of the funds in the 401 (k).
 1.27% was the average expense being paid to the fund managers for Harry and Sally to have the privilege of investing their hard-earned money with them.
 1.27% per year of their full investment account value.

 Just last year along, these insane expenses were over $8,000. $8,000 out of Harry and Sally’s pocket and into the pocket of these Wall Street bandits.

 Now consider how many years these fees had been charged.
 The total amount paid could easily be greater than the entire 401(k) account belonging to Sally.

-Usury and disgusting.
-Just think how much more money Harry and Sally would have for their retirement years, now it has gone to increase the profits of some Wall Street firm who is probably paying some lobbyist to keep disclosure hidden away.
-Harry is in an odd way funding his own demise — the demise of his account value.
+Just think how much more money Harry and Sally would have for their retirement years, now it has gone to increase the profits of some Wall Street firm which is probably paying some lobbyist to keep disclosure hidden away.
+Harry is in an odd way funding his demise — the demise of his account value.